Java Example with Gradle and Docker

 The last step is a Docker build.
 We name our image gradle-sample-app and tag it with a string

 non-multi-stage but of course you can use any other tag name that you wish.

-Once the pipeline is finished you will see the Spring Boot 2 Docker image in the Codefresh Docker registry (or any other registry that you have linked within Codefresh).
+Once the pipeline is finished you will see the Spring Boot 2 Docker image your Docker image dashboard.